December 8, 2023: Updated COVID-19 vaccine recommended for everyone age 6 months and older

 Check with your pharmacy, healthcare provider, or visit Vaccines.gov to search for appointments.
-Drop-in vaccinations and appointments are available at our Public Health Center in Kent.
-See Option 3 under "Find a COVID-19 near you" for more details.
+Drop-in vaccinations and appointments are available at our Public Health Center in Kent for all ages.

 Find COVID-19 vaccine near you